European maritime exploration of Australia: Pro-Iberian hypotheses and theories

 A number of relics and remains have been interpreted as evidence that the Portuguese reached Australia.
-The primary evidence advanced to support this theory is the representation of the continent of Jave la Grande, which appears on a series of French world maps, the Dieppe maps, and that may, in part, be based on Portuguese charts.
+The primary evidence to support this theory is the representation of the continent of Jave la Grande, which appears on a series of French world maps known as the Dieppe maps that may be partially based on Portuguese charts.
 However, most historians do not accept this theory, and the interpretation of the Dieppe maps is highly contentious.
 In the early 20th century, Lawrence Hargrave argued that Spain had established a colony in Botany Bay in the 16th century.
-Five coins from the Kilwa Sultanate were found on Marchinbar Island, in the Wessel Islands in 1945 by RAAF radar operator Morry Isenberg.
-In 2018 another coin, also thought to be from Kilwa, was found on a beach on Elcho Island, another of the Wessel Islands, by archaeologist and member of the Past Masters, Mike Hermes.
-Hermes speculated that the coins may suggest trade between indigenous Australians and Kilwa, or may have arrived via Makassan contact with Australia.
-Mike Owen, another member of the Past Masters group speculated that these coins may have arrived sometime after they had installed Muhammad Arcone on the Kilwa throne as a Portuguese vassal, from 1505 to 1506, or that the Portuguese had visited Wessel islands.
+Five coins from the Kilwa Sultanate were found on Marchinbar Island, in the Wessel Islands, in 1945 by Royal Australian Air Force (RAAF) radar operator Morry Isenberg.
+In 2018, another coin – also thought to be from Kilwa – was found on a beach on Elcho Island, another of the Wessel Islands, by archaeologist and member of the research group Past Masters, Mike Hermes.
+Hermes speculated that the coins may suggest trade between Indigenous Australians and Kilwa, or they may have arrived via Makassan contact with Australia.
+Mike Owen, another member of Past Masters, offered two speculations: these coins may have arrived sometime after the installation of Muhammad Arcone on the Kilwa throne as a Portuguese vassal, from 1505 to 1506; or the Portuguese may have visited the Wessel Islands.

-The French navigator Binot Paulmier de Gonneville claimed to have landed at a land he described as "east of the Cape of Good Hope" in 1504, after being blown off course.
-For some time it had been thought he landed in Australia, but the place he landed has now been shown to be Brazil (which is north-west of the Cape).
+The French navigator Binot Paulmier de Gonneville claimed to have landed in an area that he described as "east of the Cape of Good Hope" in 1504, after being blown off course.
+For some time, it had been thought that he landed in Australia, but the place where he landed has now been shown to be Brazil (which is north-west of the Cape).